 At QBE Malaysia, corporate social responsibility is part of our business strategy.
-Sustainable and responsible business practices matter to all of our stakeholders: our customers, our people, potential recruits, our shareholders and investors, the communities in which we do business, and also society at large.
-This is reflected in our CSR activities in 2017, focused on underprivileged children and helping them overcome obstacles to live independent lives.
+Sustainable and responsible business practices matter to all our stakeholders: our customers, our people, potential recruits, our shareholders and investors, the communities in which we do business, and the society at large.
+This is reflected in our CSR activities in 2018, which focused on underprivileged children, marginalised communities and helping them overcome obstacles to live independent lives.